 Before you decide which side is more valuable for your business, make sure you clearly understand the difference between the two.

 Pay Per Click (PPC) gets your nickels and dimes involved up front.
 Through a PPC program, like Google AdWords, you create ads targeting certain search terms.
 You only pay, though, when someone actually clicks on your ad.
 We could target “PPC Management” and have one of our ads show in the second ad position on Google.
 Then we’d pay when people click on our ad, hence the extremely straightforward pay-per-click name.
 If they don’t click on us, the only thing we miss out on is a possible lead.
 There’s much more that goes into it all, but your get the gist.

 If you pay for PPC, then SEO is free and clearly a better pick!
 Not really.
-A huge bonus to being SEO-focused is how DIRECTLY affordable it is in comparison to PPC, but that doesn’t mean it’s free.
+A huge bonus to being SEO-focused is how affordable it is in comparison to PPC, but that doesn’t mean it’s totally free.
 For one, you’re paying for a ton of time and hard work for your SEO strategies to bring about some results.
-Your cost here is labor - a whole lot of manual labor.
-Who's writing those unique articles?
-Who's reaching out to company after company trying to get backlinks?
-Who's going through the code on your website to ensure best technical SEO practices?
-As any business owner knows, labor is expensive.
+It’s also very likely that you’ll want to hire someone to help or manage it for you.

 From the business side, focusing on improving your organic ranking can bring in better leads and traffic.
 Do you think people feel bad when they click on your ad and then immediately leave because it wasn’t what they wanted?
 No, they don’t even think about it or realize that their innocent click just cost you $10 to $20.
 That’s not even mentioning the spammy clicks you could be receiving that run your budget dry.
 This is less likely to affect you when people are clicking through to your website from an organic listing.